 - a.
 General Fund: The general fund is the primary operating fund of the City government and will always be classified as a major fund.
 It is used to account for all financial resources except those required to be accounted for in another fund. - b.
 Special Revenue Fund: A Special revenue fund is used to account for the proceeds of specific revenue sources, other than capital projects, that are legally restricted to expenditures for specified purposes or otherwise segregated for accounting purposes.
-The City had two special revenue funds active during the fiscal year ending June 30, 2018.
+The City had two special revenue funds active during the fiscal year ending June 30, 2019.
 The Hotel-Motel Tax fund accounts for hotel-motel tax revenues and expenditures related to economic development and cultural activities.
 The Public Safety Personnel fund accounted for a dedicated tax used solely for public safety personnel expenditures. - c.
 Debt Service Fund: The debt service fund is used to account for the accumulation of ad-valorem taxes levied by the City for the payment of long term debt principal, interest and related costs.
-The City had no debt service funds active during the fiscal year ending June 30, 2018. - d.
+The City had no debt service funds active during the fiscal year ending June 30, 2019. - d.
 Capital Projects Fund: A capital projects fund is used to account for the resources restricted for the acquisition or construction of specific capital projects or items.
-The following capital projects funds were active during the fiscal year ending June 30, 2018:
+The following capital projects funds were active during the fiscal year ending June 30, 2019: - Parks & Recreation Fund.
+This fund does not meet the percentage criteria for a major fund but has been presented within the governmental type financial statements.